Together with traditional folk games, Vietnamese folk arts have taken an important role in preserving and promoting Vietnamese cultural identity.

 The spring melodies that are dedicated to the gods and ancestors represent the wishes for a better life of delta dwellers.

-Xoan singing or spring singing is a genre of Vietnamese folk music practiced in Phu Tho province in the first two months of lunar New Year.
+Xoan singing or spring singing is a genre of Vietnamese folk music practised in Phu Tho province in the first two months of lunar New Year.
 In this time, Xoan guilds in Phu Tho start to open spring festival one by one at the village shrine, temple and communal house.
 The main singing event is organised on the 5th of January Lunar calendar as part of a Hung king temple festival.

 There are three styles of Xoan singing: